 As long as I can remember I have always been fascinated by images and stories.
 As a kid the very first thing that I bought when I had saved enough money was a video camera to start making my own short films (you do not want to see this).
 However, the subject that I studied in college was computer science, this made me moved to United States where I had the opportunity to also study filmmaking at the University in Philadelphia.
 I moved then in the very wild state of California where I had my first photo story assignment.
-Coming from the old Europe where WILD nature in many ways had been almost wiped out, I was shocked to discover the huge wild areas of Northern California, and this had a huge impact on me.
+Coming from the old Europe where true wilderness were very difficult to find, I was shocked to discover the huge wild areas of Northern California, and this had a huge impact on me.
 After a couple of years, I went back to France to create my own film production company, White Fox Pictures.

-Very early on, I decided to focus my photographic work on predators, because they question our society, our relationship with nature and the room left for true wilderness.
+Very early on, I decided to focus my photographic work on predators, because they question our society, our relationship with nature and the space left for true wilderness.
 Everybody agrees to have a deer in its backyard (or almost everyone…), but a tiger, a bear or a puma is a different story.
 The second thing is that I wanted to reveal the never seen before, images that I had in mind when I closed my eyes at night and imagined a tiger walking in the forest, unbothered, in its magnificent environment.
 To make those images real, camera trap was, and still is, the only possible way.
 It allows me to compose the image of my dream, just like in a photo studio.
-I know exactly how the image is going to be, the only thing is that I don’t know IF it is going to be.
+I know exactly how the image is going to be, the only thing I don’t know is IF the animal is actually going to come and when.
 Of course, as I always explained, camera trap is just one side of the work.
 When I do a photo story involving camera traps, it is nice to know that several cameras in the forest will be working for me while I do the rest of the story, involving communities, landscape, and other part of the ecosystem I am in.

-I found equipment interesting since they are allowing me to reach the images I need to tell the story I want, but I am not particularly excited about it.
-I much prefer an average book that any photo equipment magazine.
-That said, what I mainly used nowadays are RED Cameras, LETUS Gimbals, DJI Drone, CANON dslr and lenses, and COGNISYS camera traps.
+What I mainly used nowadays are RED and CANON Cameras, DJI Gimbals and Drone, CANON/SIGMA lenses, and COGNISYS camera traps.
 On the software side, I am an APPLE Final Cut Pro X user and Adobe for all the rest.
 Just remember one thing, the very best film or image, you will do it with you feelings and passion, not with your equipment.